ralna/GALAHAD/doc/Python/tru.rst

             the solution determined by tru.solve.
           norm_g : float
-            the norm of the gradient of the objective function at the best estimate of the solution determined by TRU_solve. radius : float
+            the norm of the gradient of the objective function at the best estimate of the solution determined by tru.solve. radius : float
             the current value of the trust-region radius. time : dict